How to Become a Licensed Counselor in New Jersey

 Counseling Career Outlook In New Jersey

-For the next few years counselors holding the LPC license in New Jersey are uniquely positioned to help rebuild communities with the important service they provide.
-The salary range for counselor’s in New Jersey are among some of the highest in the nation.
-The data available through the Bureau of Labor Statistics shows an average income of between $45,000-$49,000 per year for professional counselors in New Jersey have a median salary of $59,290 — the fourth highest in the nation.
+For the next few years, counselors holding the LPC license in New Jersey are uniquely positioned to help rebuild communities with the important service they provide.
+The salary range for counselor’s in New Jersey is among some of the highest in the nation.
+The data available through the Bureau of Labor Statistics shows that mental health, substance abuse, and behavioral disorder counselors in New Jersey have a median salary of $59,290 — the fourth highest in the nation.
 The top 10% bring home around $99,950 every year.
-Individual salaries will vary greatly depending on level of education, location, specialization, and the type of counseling provided.
+Individual salaries will vary greatly depending on the level of education, location, specialization, and the type of counseling provided.